-A: As previously mentioned, trust companies very tardily prepare the information related to their distributions to coordinate them with their own returns.
+A.3.: As previously mentioned, trust companies very tardily prepare the information related to their distributions to coordinate them with their own returns.
 Sometimes, corrections are required after the deadline that may, among other causes, result from adjustments or errors in their own tax returns.

-Q: I received a T3 slip from NBF.
+Q.4.: I received a T3 sli from NBFWM.
 However, I do not find any T3 slips issued in NBFWM's name in the CRA's "My Account."
 Why?

-A: T3 slips are issued by NBF, but on behalf of the different trusts.
-The income shown on the T3 slip you received will be displayed in the trust's name in the CRA's "My Account."
+A.4.: T3 slips are issued by NBFWM, but on behalf of the different trusts.
+The income shown on the T3 slips you received will be displayed in the trust's name in the CRA's "My Account."
 You will not find any T3 slips in the name of NBFWM.
-In order to reconcile the trust information set out in the CRA's "My Account," you must refer to the details provided in your Summary of Trust Income.
+To reconcile the trust information, set out in the CRA's "My Account," you must refer to the details provided in your Summary of Trust Income.

+5.4.
 Joint Accounts

-Note that when an account is jointly held between spouses, the client must allocate the income, the gains and the losses generated based on each individual's contribution, even if only one tax slip is issued.
+Note that when an account is held jointly between spouses, the client must allocate the income, the gains, and the losses generated based on everyone's contribution, even if only one tax slip is issued.

-Hence, tax legislation applies attribution rules, disallowing income splitting in certain situations involving gifts and loans to spouses or common-law partners and minor children.
+Hence, tax legislation applies attribution rules, disallowing income splitting in certain situations involving gifts and loans to a spouse, common-law partner, and minor children, and even, in certain circumstances, to loans (interest-free or at low rates) to an adult child.

-T5 Slip - Statement of Investment Income
+6. T5 Slip - Statement of Investment Income